-Drones are fun!
+Drones are fun and can be very useful.
 And in the recent past, drones have become so popular and accessible, that drone prices are actually dropping.
 Affordable drones are now in reach of most people and no longer just a toy for people with loads of expendable income.
-Today, you can find good but cheap drones for less than $500 (or even lower), if you snap one up while it’s on sale.
-To help make this easier, we’ve rounded up the best cheap drone deals available right now.
+Today, you can find good drones for less than $500 (or even lower), if you snap one up while it’s on sale.
+To help make this easier, we’ve rounded up the best drone deals available right now.

 Most modern higher-end drones offer 4K video, but you’ll likely need to spend north of $1,000 to get 4K 60fps video.
 If video quality is a primary concern, expect to pay more.